|

 Additional information

+Do not share this medicine with others for whom it was not prescribed.
+Do not use this medicine for other health conditions.
 If using this medicine for an extended period of time, obtain refills before your supply runs out.

 Testimonials